 Applicants are granted an 18-month Graduate (temporary) certificate of registration when they complete the educational component.
 After passing the CBRC examination the member receives a General Certificate of Registration (changes from Graduate to General class are processed within one to two weeks following receipt of the exam results from the member).

-b) What are your timelines for responding to applicants in writing c) What are your timelines for providing written reasons to applicants about all registration decisions, internal reviews and appeal decisions
+b) What are your timelines for responding to applicants in writing?

-One to four weeks, depending on the nature of the correspondence.
+One (1) to four (4) weeks, depending on the nature of the correspondence.